NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 ``--heights-from-dem-uncertainty`` and ``--heights-from-dem-robust-threshold``.
 The use these options is shown in :numref:`jitter_ctx`.

-The intrinsic constraint will be used where the triangulated points do not project vertically onto the DEM given by this option.
+The previously mentioned intrinsic constraint will be employed where the triangulated points are not close to to the DEM given by this option.

 The DEM constraint is preferred, if a decent DEM that is well-aligned with the cameras is available.